forjagames/fg-api/docs/website/docs/dashboard/settings.md

 ### Payments settings
 In this section you can setup your payment methods.

+### Widgets
+In this section you can setup your home page widgets.

 ## Payment Settings

 ### Automatically Pay with Account Credit